bandprotocol/launch/band-laozi-testnet6/docs/prepare-for-upgrade-v2.5.md

 > Note: If you are not running node by Cosmovisor, please follow this guide first (Bandchain: [How to migrate from Bandd binary to Cosmovisor](https://github.com/bandprotocol/launch/blob/master/band-laozi-testnet6/docs/migrate-bandd-binary-to-cosmovisor.md))

-### Step 1: Clone & Install the new Bandchain Laozi
+### Step 1: Clone & Install the new BandChain Laozi
 Make new bandd binary from chain v2.5.1

 ```